Darian-Lee-YTKA/mice_neuron_data_ml/README.md

 print('average final accuracy: ', np.mean(final_accs), 'sd: ', statistics.stdev(final_accs), 'max: ', max(final_accs))
 ```
 ```
-accuracy for this model (each model trained on different training and valiadation fold)  0.5241379310344828 accuracy for this model (each model trained on different training and valiadation fold)  0.5241379310344828 accuracy for this model (each model trained on different training and valiadation fold)  0.5241379310344828 accuracy for this model (each model trained on different training and valiadation fold)  0.5241379310344828 accuracy for this model (each model trained on different training and valiadation fold)  0.503448275862069 average final accuracy:  0.52 sd:  0.009252695079309493 max:  0.5241379310344828
+accuracy for this model (each model trained on different training and valiadation fold)  0.7379310344827587 accuracy for this model (each model trained on different training and valiadation fold)  0.7379310344827587 accuracy for this model (each model trained on different training and valiadation fold)  0.7379310344827587 accuracy for this model (each model trained on different training and valiadation fold)  0.7379310344827587 accuracy for this model (each model trained on different training and valiadation fold)  0.7172413793103448 average final accuracy:  0.7337931034482759 sd:  0.009252695079309493 max:  0.7379310344827587
 ```

-As you can see, the model for predicting feedback does not perform much better than random chance.
-Reasons for why will be discussed in 'discussion'

 # Section 6: Discussion